s0rta/dsw-site/README.md

 Run `bin/yarn install` to install Webpacker/JS dependencies.

-Copy `.env.example` to your own `.env` file. `.env.example` is already pre-populated with dummy environment variables that are sufficient for local development and testing.
+Copy `.env.example` to your own `.env` file. `.env.example` is already pre-populated with dummy environment variables for local development and testing.

 #### Set Up